 In the group of neurological disorders, there are – brain injuries, neurodegenerative disorders, brain tumors and mental disorders.
 The risk factors for the different neurological disorders most commonly include older age and family history including any kind of a neurological disorder.

 What are the symptoms of neurological disorders?

-Now let’s discuss the neurological disorders symptoms.
-Depending on wheatear there are structural, biochemical or electrical abnormalities present, the symptoms can vary.
-However, the most common symptoms of neurological disorders include loss of balance, loss of memory, improper muscular coordination during movement, muscular tremors, paralysis, decreased* concentration, seizures, nausea, vomiting, changes in personality etc.
+Now let’s discuss the symptoms of the neurological disorder.
+Depending on whether there are structural, biochemical, or electrical abnormalities present, the symptoms can vary.
+However, the most common symptoms of neurological disorders include loss of balance, loss of memory, improper muscular coordination during movement, muscular tremors, paralysis, decreased concentration, seizures, nausea, vomiting, changes in personality, etc.